HSC / HS REP TRAINING

 FACILITATED ONLINE COURSE, NOW AVAILABLE

-Recent changes to Alberta’s Occupational Health and Safety (OHS) legislation include mandatory Joint Worksite Health and Safety Committees (HSC’s) or Health and Safety Representatives (HS Reps), depending on the number of workers, for work expected to last 90 days or more.
+Alberta’s current Occupational Health and Safety (OHS) legislation includes mandatory Joint Worksite Health and Safety Committees (HSC’s) or Health and Safety Representatives (HS Reps), depending on the number of workers, for work expected to last 90 days or more.

 This is an eight (8) hour online course (this includes two fifteen (15) minute and a 1-hour lunch break) that will cover the fundamental skills required for effective participation as an HSC member or HS Rep. This course is delivered by experienced and engaging facilitators who can provide you with “rules and tools” that will help you in your role on the HSC or as the HS Rep. This course will allow participants to learn about and practice fundamental skills for effective committee/representative participation in the workplace.